-- 1. A student who wishes to question a grade should discuss the matter first with the instructor of record for the course, doing so as soon as possible after receiving the grade.
-2. The instructor of record should be willing to listen, to provide explanation, in writing if so requested, and to be receptive to changing the grade if the student provides compelling arguments for doing so. - 3.
-If, after discussion with the instructor of record, the student's concern remains unresolved, the student may approach the instructor of record's Dean, and/or the member of the faculty who is the instructor of record's immediate academic supervisor.
+- 1. A student who wishes to question a grade should discuss the matter first with the instructor of record for the course, doing so as soon as possible after receiving the grade. - 2.
+The instructor of record should be willing to listen, to provide explanation, in writing if so requested, and to be receptive to changing the grade if the student provides compelling arguments for doing so.

+- 3. If, after discussion with the instructor of record, the student's concern remains unresolved, the student may approach the instructor of record's Dean, and/or the member of the faculty who is the instructor of record's immediate academic supervisor.
 The Dean and the instructor of record's immediate academic supervisor will jointly review the student's case, and if they believe the student's case has merit, shall discuss the case with the instructor of record and attempt to resolve the dispute.
 If the matter still remains unresolved, the Dean shall refer it to the College or School Grievance Committee. - 4.
 The College or School Grievance Committee shall examine any written information on the dispute, shall make itself available to meet with the student and the instructor of record, and will carry out any other activities it deems necessary to investigate the dispute.
 If the student declines or fails to meet with the College or School Grievance Committee within a reasonable time frame as determined by the committee, the case may be dismissed.
 If the Committee determines that compelling reasons exist to change the grade, it will first request, in writing, that the instructor of record change the grade, providing the instructor with a written explanation of its findings.
-The College or School Grievance Committee, after considering the instructor of record's explanation and upon concluding that it would be unjust to allow the original grade to stand, may request in writing that the Provost order the Registrar to change the grade over the objections of the instructor of record, providing copies of the request to both the student and the instructor of record.
-Only the Provost, and only on the written recommendation of the College or School Grievance Committee, has the authority to change a grade over the objection of the instructor of record who assigned the original grade.
+The College or School Grievance Committee, after considering the instructor of record's explanation and upon concluding that it would be unjust to allow the original grade to stand, may request in writing that the Provost order the Registrar to change the grade over the objections of the instructor of record.
+Only the Provost, and only on the written recommendation of the College or School Grievance Committee Committee, has the authority to change a grade over the objection of the instructor of record.